natefinch/lumberjack/README.md

 with an encoded timestamp older than MaxAge days are deleted, regardless of MaxBackups.
 Note that the time encoded in the timestamp is the rotation time, which may differ from the last time that file was written to.
+The older files will be deleted until there's enough ReservedSize space left.

-If MaxBackups and MaxAge are both 0, no old log files will be deleted.
+If MaxBackups and MaxAge and ReservedSize are all 0, no old log files will be deleted.